 Most food is served at room temperature.
 Sometimes the host will volunteer to cook a dish that would be better served out of the oven (anything with melty cheese), and occasionally a member will ask to heat up their contribution, but that's rare.
 We all bring serving utensils for our dishes and take them home to wash.

 Hosting a large group like the Cookbook Club may seem daunting, but really it's not.
-Everyone takes responsibility for the success of the meetings and, without having do all the cooking and serving, the host gets to relax and enjoy the gathering, too.
-In a larger group, hosting only happens every other year or so, anyway.
-Our group is decidedly casual—people just want to hang out and chat and eat; it's not a competition to see who can make a tablescape worthy of Pinterest.
+Everyone takes responsibility for the success of the meetings, and, without having to do all the cooking and serving, the host gets to relax and enjoy the gathering, too.
+In a larger group, hosting happens only every other year or so, anyway.
+Our group is decidedly casual—people just want to hang out and chat and eat.
+It's not a competition to see who can make a tablescape worthy of Pinterest.